asnowc/evlib/packages/evlib/api/evlib.api.md

 // Warnings were encountered during analysis:
 //
+// src/core/type_check.ts:321:3 - (ae-forgotten-export) The symbol "union" needs to be exported by the entry point index.d.ts
-// src/core/type_check.ts:201:3 - (ae-forgotten-export) The symbol "optional" needs to be exported by the entry point index.d.ts
+// src/core/type_check.ts:324:3 - (ae-forgotten-export) The symbol "optional" needs to be exported by the entry point index.d.ts
+// src/core/type_check.ts:325:3 - (ae-forgotten-export) The symbol "array" needs to be exported by the entry point index.d.ts
+// src/core/type_check.ts:326:3 - (ae-forgotten-export) The symbol "record" needs to be exported by the entry point index.d.ts
+// src/core/type_check.ts:365:27 - (ae-forgotten-export) The symbol "TypeChecker" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)